 What special precautions are there?

 This medication should not be used in animals allergic to chlorpheniramine or similar antihistamines.
 Do not use chlorpheniramine when it is in combination with other medications such as acetaminophen or caffeine such as found in various cold and sinus products.

 Do not use in pregnant or lactating animals.

 Do not use in patients with glaucoma, prostate disease or urinary obstruction, stomach or intestinal obstruction, high blood pressure or hyperthyroidism.
-Use caution when given with phenothiazines such as acepromazine and other central nervous system (CNS) depressant medications.
+Use caution when given with phenothiazines such as acepromazine and other central nervous systems (CNS) depressant medications.
 Chlorpheniramine should not be used with monoamine oxidase inhibitors (MAOIs) such as selegiline and Preventic tick collar.
 Use caution when given with metoclopramide.
 Always tell your veterinarian and pharmacist what other medications your pet is taking.